pingcap/tidb-dev-guide/src/contribute-to-tidb/code-style-and-quality-guide.md

     Test:       	TestShowRangeWithIndex
 ```

-Above test fails since when range with index, the loop iterator variable is `the same instance of the variable` with `a clone of iteration target value`.
+Above test fails since when range `with index`, the loop iterator variable is `the same instance of the variable` with `a clone of iteration target value`.

 ### the same instance of the variable